mmyoungman/website/content/0002-behind-the-libraries-diving-into-digitalwrite.md

 ![portb datasheet](images/0002-portbdatasheet450px.png)

-__NOTE__: While the standard PC contains only one memory space, the ATmega328p actually contains [three separate memory spaces](http://playground.arduino.cc/Learning/Memory).
+__NOTE__: While a standard PC contains only one memory space, the ATmega328p actually contains [three separate memory spaces](http://playground.arduino.cc/Learning/Memory).
 This introduces ambiguity, as the address 0x25 can refer to multiple pieces of memory.
 If we try to access address 0x25 in C, however, the compiler gives us access to SRAM, which is what we want.

-We can see from the datasheet the how the eight bits of the register are numbered, with the 0th bit being the least significant, and the 7th being the final and most significant.
+We can see from the datasheet how the eight bits of the register are numbered, with the 0th bit being the least significant, and the 7th being the final and most significant.

-Unfortunately, if we want to avoid all library use, we have to do the following jiggery pokery to access this register in our code:
+Unfortunately, if we want to avoid all library use, the following jiggery pokery is necessary to access this register in our code:

 > \*(uint8\_t \*)0x25

 The "(uint8\_t \*)" casts the hexidecimal value 0x25 as an [unsigned](http://cplus.about.com/od/glossar1/g/unsigneddefn.htm) 8-bit integer that points to something (i.e. we're saying it is an address).
 Once we’ve established that 0x25 is an address, the sole "\*" before it asks the program to give us access to the memory located at that address -- known as dereferencing a pointer.

-__NOTE__: There is a more readable way to access registers like this by using predesignated labels.
+__NOTE__: There is a more readable way to access registers like this by using predesignated labels defined for us.
 In this case, rather than "\*(uint8\_t \*)0x25", we could have simply wrote "PORTB".

 Now we have access to the 8-bit register and we can change the values of those bits.
 In C, we can do this with bitwise operators, specifically the & and |, relating to logical AND and OR respectively.